 - BSMF & WCBCC VIP - Volunteers set-up and manage each VIP tent area.
 Duties include decorating the area, setting-up tables, hanging banners, stocking bars and welcoming guests.

-The Transportation Committee is responsible for controlling vehicular access into each event and Tom Lee Park including the parking areas inside the festival site on all event days.
+The Transportation Committee is responsible for controlling vehicular access into each event and venue including the parking areas inside the festival site on all event days.
 This includes media representatives, vendors, performers, VIP’s and emergency personnel.
 The volunteers also control and monitor the golf cart program.

 - Golf Cart Compound - Volunteers are responsible for assisting with vehicle distribution and control on and around Memphis in May event days.

-- Vehicle Access to Tom Lee Park - The Transportation Committee is responsible for assisting with the control of vehicular access into Tom Lee Park.
+- Vehicle Access to the Event - The Transportation Committee is responsible for assisting with the control of vehicular access into the event.
 This includes media, vendors, performers, VIP’s and emergency personnel.
 In conjunction with the contracted security company, volunteers communicate with Memphis in May staff regarding the vehicles looking to acquire access to the event site.

 - WCBCC Load-in/Load-Out - Volunteers will direct the teams to their team space for load-in and assist departure during load-out.
 Each team should unload the vehicle and exit the park as soon as possible to reduce congestion.